apache/datafusion-ballista/helm/README.md

 # Ballista Helm Chart

 Helm is a convenient way to install applications into Kubernetes.
 It can work against any Kubeneretes environement, including all the major cloud providers.
-For the purposes of this documentation, we will use microk8s to install locally.
+For the purposes of this documentation, we will use Kubernetes-in-Docker (kind) to install locally.

 ## Prerequisites